ktinline/FilmTVAnalysis/README.md

 I created a new Excel file using filtes to show the Top 10 movies (excluding TV shows) based on imdb score and produced a bar chart showing this data.

-I then imported the titles_blanks_and_unwanted_columns_removed.csv file into MySQL workbench and carried out analysis there - shown in my comments in the .sql file.
+I then imported the titles_blanks_and_unwanted_columns_removed.csv file into MySQL workbench and carried out analysis there - shown in my comments in the .sql files.

 I then visualised the data in Power BI.